 Only once in that period was our bliss punctured for a moment.
 An American couple called and tried to engage us in a conversation about why their child seemed so easily disruptive.
 We looked at each other blankly and tossed the problem off, assuming the parents lacked parenting skills.

-Andrei was beautiful, sweet and cuddly.
+Yasik ( the diminutive of his Russian name) was beautiful, sweet and cuddly.
 We cocooned with him in the nuclear family dream.
 But this blog would not have been created if that nice and normal dream had not taken a turn toward the need to understand why adoption creates a special kind of family drama.
-Andrei began to challenge our ideas of the best choices for his life soon after he turned 14.
+Yasik began to challenge our ideas of the best choices for his life soon after he turned 14.
 We chased him down a rabbit hole for several years but around the time he turned 18, the downtown community of our town became the family and home he sought out more and more.
 We were asking him to make choices he could not maintain, and eventually we lost our son to the streets.
 As Coleridge asks, “Ah, what then?”
 The search to understand became unavoidable.
 We needed help for ourselves and for our son.